First Posted March 22, 2012.

 The significance of this shift is seen in the difficulty that people who are not highly engaged in an online network of relationships find in dealing with people who are not used to face-to-face human contact.
 Frankly, they do not understand the patterns of interaction and communication that take place through social media platforms.
 As a result, they are missing the necessary capacity to be persons of influence who can make a difference on a global scale.

 These two shifts inadequately address the fundamental desires that people have.
-Those desires are for our lives to be Personally Meaningful, Socially Fulfilling and Make a Difference that Matters.
+Those desires are for our lives to be Personally Meaningful, for Happy, Healthy Relationships, Socially Fulfilling and to Make a Difference that Matters.
 All of this can happen through our online network of relationships.
 To do so requires that they become more than simply a place where I daily project my personality into noise of the online social world.

 The Next Transition